 If I hadn't left.
 The same four words had pounded into Sam's head over and over, like a jackhammer into concrete, ever since the phone call in March.
-"Now," Gil said.
+They started up again now, louder and angrier than ever, but Gil interrupted them.
+"Now," he said.
 "Tell me about Richmond."

-That brought Sam up short.
-As if he were the one who needed cheering up; Gil should not have to do that for him.
-He forced out small talk about his new apartment ("about five feet square") and the hall where the Symphonic Artists performed ("the Robert E. Lee and Maria Day Lewis Center for the Performing Arts; that's a mouthful, huh?") and what he had seen of Richmond so far.
-Gil's eyes asked for more and Sam told him how his Northern accent made him feel like a penguin in a flock of flamingoes.
+As if Sam were the one who needed cheering up.
+Gil shouldn't have to do that.
+Sam forced out small talk about his new apartment ("about five feet square") and the hall where the Symphonic Artists performed ("the Robert E. Lee and Maria Day Lewis Center for the Performing Arts; that's a mouthful, huh?").
+Gil's eyes asked for more, and Sam told him how his northern accent made him feel like a penguin in a flock of flamingos.
 "They all have these great voices.
 When they talk it sounds like singing, but I sound as exciting as a lawnmower."
 Gil grinned.
 "Penguin?" he said.
 "Sure.
 Especially in your tux."

 They had too few minutes to make up for so many hours and days and weeks apart.
-When Sam finally had to leave, he tried to ignore the steady drip of gray rain down the window.
+When Sam finally had to leave, he tried to ignore the steady drip of grey rain down the window.
 He wrote his new address and phone number on the notepad next to Gil's phone.
 "Make sure you take this with you.
 When do you get to go home?"